DiGyt/language-pragmatics/README.md

 To run this experiment, visit [https://sad-bhabha-077723.netlify.app](https://sad-bhabha-077723.netlify.app).
-Since this experiment relies on active communication between participants, it works only if opened in two browsers at the same time.
+To simulate the two participants of this interactive chat experiment, open the experiment in two different tabs/browsers simultaneously.